Solo5/solo5/README.md

     \__ \ (   | | (   |  ) |
     ____/\___/ _|\___/____/

-# The Solo5 Unikernel
+# About Solo5

-The Solo5 unikernel is most useful to run [MirageOS](https://mirage.io/), either on KVM/QEMU/any `virtio` compliant hypervisor or on a specialized "unikernel monitor" called `ukvm`.
+Solo5 is most useful as a "base layer" to run [MirageOS](https://mirage.io/) unikernels, either on KVM/QEMU or on a specialized "unikernel monitor" called `ukvm`.

+# About ukvm

 `ukvm` runs as a Linux process and uses KVM.
 The goal of `ukvm` is to be a small, modular monitor, in which its functionality and interfaces